INTO-CPS-Association/DigitalTwins_RoboSim/readme.md

 ### Steps
 - **Steps 1 and 2** are case-specific.
-Refer to the examples provided in [UR5e/UR3e Models](#models) for further guidance.
+Refer to the examples provided in [UR5e/UR3e/MobileRobot](#implementation-of-examples) for further guidance.
 - **Step 3** refers to the platform mapping interface, whose template is provided in [mapping template](templates/step3_mapping/).
 Here, the user is expected create the mapping given the robotic platform and the communication interface and libraries required.
 For exemplification, refer to [mapping UR5e](UR5e/mapping/) to see the instantiation of the mapping template for the UR5e with two different interfaces, the CoppeliaSim Remote API and the URInterface.
 - **Step 4** is case-specific; be sure the simulation or real robotic platform is running and enabled for remote connection based on the communication interface provided in Step 3.
-Refer to the examples provided in [UR5e/UR3e Models](#p-model) for further guidance.
+Refer to the examples provided in [UR5e/UR3e/MobileRobot](#implementation-of-examples) for further guidance.
 - **Step 5** is defined in the `co-simulation/multimodel.json` file ([co-simulation template](templates/step5_co-simulation/)) for the co-simulation and the distinct `ModelDescription.xml` files for each FMU.
 Use the feature **1** of `templates/helper.py` to get the connections between FMUs.
 The features **2, 4, and 11** also help to set up the `ModelDescription.xml` files that are used for the FMUs used in the co-simulation.
 For exemplification, refer to [co-simulation UR5e](UR5e/co-simulation/) to see the implementation of the co-simulation for the UR5e.
 - **Steps 6 and 7** are provided in the [mapping FMU template](templates/steps6-7_mappingFMU/).
 Use the features **2 and 3** of the `templates/helper.py` to set up the platform mapping FMU.
 When everything is done, use the provided script `templates/steps6-7_mappingFMU/wrap_fmu.sh` to wrap the platform mapping FMU with extension `.fmu`, including the worked-out **Step 3**.
 For exemplification, refer to [mapping FMU UR5e](UR5e/mapping/) to see the instantiation of the mapping FMU template for the UR5e.
 - **Step 8** is provided in the [d-model FMU template](templates/steps8-11_dmodelFMU/).
 Adapt the automatically generated C code in the `templates/steps8-11_dmodelFMU/adapted_C` folder using the guidance provided to adapt the `main.c` file.
 Update the `ModelDescription.xml` file using the feature **4** of the `templates/helper.py`.